jordantjh/re-root/README.md

 4. Assume "Driver" command for the same driver name will only appear once in a .txt file.

 ## How I tested the application
-I fragmented the solution code into many individual classes and methods and unit tested most of them to ensure they run as expected.
+I fragmented the solution code into many individual classes and methods and unit-tested most of them to ensure they run as expected.
 Some of the edge cases the tests cover include missing input file command-line argument, input file not found, division by zero when a trip has 0 travel time, empty input file, input file with blank lines in between commands, unknown input line format, etc.

 ## Running the tests
 Go to the root of the project, then simply do